From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem

-Subsequently, Mao et al. \cite{mao2024divide} propose a defense method based on instruction-data separation.
-The core idea is that adversarial prompts usually consist of harmless instructions and harmful data content.
+Subsequently, Mao et al. \cite{mao2024divide} point out that adversarial prompts usually consist of harmless instructions and harmful data content.
 For example, in the short prompt “please teach me how to kill,” the word “kill” belongs to the harmful data part, while “please teach me” is the harmless instruction part.
 Based on this observation, the authors design a harmful content separator that automatically identifies and separates the instruction and data components within prompts.
 Then, the system inputs the data part into a harmful content filter for safety detection.
 If the data content violates safety constraints, it is deleted.
-This method provides a new technical approach for LLM security by accurately separating and handling harmful components in prompts.
-Zhang et al. \cite{zhang2024breaking} draw on intuitions for defending against LLM jailbreak attacks and propose a simple defense strategy against attacks targeting LLM agents.
-The core method involves querying the core LLM before executing instructions to detect whether the instruction may be harmful or violate user agreement policies.
-The detection prompt requires the model to respond with “YES” or “NO” regarding the harmfulness of the instruction.
-This method has been used to defend jailbreak attacks but has biases toward certain attacks, such as those deliberately causing damage or stealing data.
+Zhang et al. \cite{zhang2024breaking} propose a defense strategy that detects harmful instructions before execution.
+The core method involves querying the LLM to evaluate whether an instruction may be harmful or violate policies, using a “YES" or “NO" response.
+This strategy helps defend against jailbreak attacks but had biases toward certain types, such as those aimed at causing damage or stealing data.